Topside (Brooksville, Maine): Description and history

-Topside is located in eastern Brookfield on a property running from State Route 176 down to the shore of Walker Pond, a large body of water on the border with Sedgwick.
+Topside is located in eastern Brooksville on a property running from State Route 176 down to the shore of Walker Pond, a large body of water on the border with Sedgwick.
 The main house, one of three buildings on the property, is situated close to the shore.
 It is a 1 1/2-story log structure, set on a fieldstone foundation, with a clipped gable roof shingled in asphalt but shaped to resemble typical thatch roofs.
 Matching clipped-gable projections are set at the corners of the waterfront side, and a pair of shed-roof dormers appear on the land side.
 Windows are diamond-pane casement throughout.
 The logs the house is built out of are unusually large spruce logs that were hand-hewn to fit.
 The wrought iron hardware fixtures were hand-forged by a blacksmith working on site.

 The main house is joined by a stone passageway to two other buildings, both built with similar materials.
 One is a single-story guest house with three bedrooms, and the other is a three-story structure that houses a water tower and more guest quarters.

 The property was developed in 1918 for the Patten family to a rough plan developed by Tennessee architect William Crutchfield.
 Construction was done by a Maine crew without the architect's oversight, and cost about $60,000.